 - Fort Stanton Reservoir Site Work & Joint Seal Project

-- Mott MacDonald’s hydraulic modeling helped DC Water to improve fire safety.
+- Our hydraulic modeling enabled DC Water to improve fire safety.

-- Mott MacDonald helped DC Water exceed the EPA’s requirement to mitigate the potential effects of lead in the water system.
+- We helped DC Water exceed the EPA’s requirement to mitigate the potential effects of lead in the water system.

-- Mott MacDonald’s assessment and rehabilitation programs helped identify and repair leaks and broken valves in large mains, and assess the condition of tuberculated small mains.
+- Our assessment and rehabilitation programs helped identify and repair leaks and broken valves in large mains, and assess the condition of tuberculated small mains.

-- Mott MacDonald’s design for the Fort Stanton Reservoir helped safeguard a supply of drinking water, preserve the character of a historic park, and prevented erosion in an aesthetically attractive and environmental sustainable way.
+- Our design for the Fort Stanton Reservoir helped safeguard a supply of drinking water, preserve the character of a historic park, and prevented erosion in an aesthetically attractive and environmental sustainable way.

-- Mott MacDonald’s conversion of DC Water’s mapping inventory to an Esri geodatabase format will streamline monitoring efforts into the future.
+- Our conversion of DC Water’s mapping inventory to an Esri geodatabase format will streamline monitoring efforts into the future.